Indian Institute of Planning and Management

 The Indian Institute of Planning and Management (IIPM) was an unaccredited institute headquartered in New Delhi, which previously had 18 branches across India.
 IIPM was shut down after multiple allegations and lawsuits concerning the institute's use of false advertisements and fraudulent practices.
 After several controversies, the school's Honorary Dean Arindam Chaudhuri decided to shut down all campuses across India, except the one in Delhi.
 Founded in 1973, the institute used to offer undergraduate, postgraduate and doctoral programmes in national economic planning and entrepreneurship, and international and fellowship programmes.
 Its executive education programmes include non-credit courses and visits to foreign business schools.
 IIPM is not accredited by UGC or All India Council for Technical Education (AICTE), and is not affiliated with the public Indian Institutes of Management.

 IIPM has been involved in controversies about its advertising.
 The University Grants Commission (UGC) – a government organisation responsible for the standards of university education in India – and the All India Council for Technical Education (AICTE) have repeatedly issued public notices stating that they do not recognise IIPM, and that they deem its technical programmes invalid.
 IIPM has responded by stating that it does not issue degrees and that it is not a university.
-In September 2014, the Delhi High Court ruled that AICTE approval was mandatory for running management courses and as IIPM did not have the same, the Court censured IIPM for misleading students and restrained it from using words like MBA, BBA, management course, and b-school to describe the programs it offers.
+In September 2014 Delhi High Court censured IIPM for misleading students and restrained it from using words like MBA, BBA, management course, and B-school to describe the programs it offered.

-In July 2015, IIPM announced that it will stop offering education programmes directly, and shut down all its campuses outside Delhi.
-It will operate only as a research and training institute in Delhi.
+In July 2015, IIPM announced that it would stop offering education programmes directly, and shut down all its campuses outside Delhi.
+As of 2024, IIPM operates only as a research and training institute in Delhi.

-In 2019, Supreme Court of India dismissed an AICTE petition and ruled that management education does not fall under AICTE and that IIPM was free to offer its management programs.

 History

 IIPM was founded in 1973 in New Delhi.
 According to the institute its first residential, full-time, post-graduate diploma programme began in 1974.
 IIPM had 18 branches across India; in New Delhi, Mumbai, Gurgaon, Noida, Bangalore, Chennai, Ahmedabad, Kolkata, Chandigarh, Hyderabad, Pune, Lucknow, Indore, Bhubaneshwar, Bhopal, Jaipur, Dehradun, and Cochin.

 IIPM was barred by the UGC from offering among other degrees, MBA or BBA programs after irregularities surfaced on its claims and functioning.
 IIPM then closed all its branches save for a research and training institute in Delhi.
 A UGC notice marks IIPM Delhi as unrecognized.
-The Founding Director of IIPM is Dr. M. K. Chaudhuri, and the Honorary Dean is Arindam Chaudhuri.
+The founding director of IIPM is Dr. M. K. Chaudhuri, and the honorary dean is Arindam Chaudhuri.